Réunion: Internet

-The internet situation in Réunion was once marked by its insularity and remoteness from mainland France, which caused some technological delays.
-Today, the trend has been reversed and the region has a relatively efficient internet connection and is one of the departments most connected by fibre optics in France.
+The internet situation in Réunion was once limited by its insularity and its distance from mainland France, which led to delays in technological development.
+Today, the situation has reversed: the region now has a relatively efficient internet infrastructure and is among the French departments most extensively connected by fibre optics.

-Internet connection can be provided by ADSL (offered by four operators), fibre optic (three operators), or by cellular data on 4G and 5G networks (currently being tested in Saint-Denis).
+Internet access is available through ADSL (offered by four operators), fibre optic service (three operators), and cellular data via 4G and 5G networks (the latter currently being tested in Saint-Denis).

-Réunion domain names have the suffix .re.
-The Réunion region has deployed a regional fibre-optic network for operators.
-This network is based partly on EDF's very high voltage cables - G@zelle network, partly on the region's own fibre, and partly on Hertzian links for the most isolated areas.
-This network is managed by a public service company called La Réunion Numérique.
+Réunion’s domain names use the suffix .re.
+The region has built a fibre-optic backbone network for operators, relying partly on EDF’s very high voltage G@zelle cables, partly on the region’s own fibre, and partly on Hertzian links for the most remote areas.
+This network is operated by the public service company La Réunion Numérique.